Interamerican Bank A FSB

 Miami, Florida · FDIC Cert #31823

-Interamerican Bank A FSB is an FDIC-insured bank (Certificate #31823) with $268M in total assets and $227M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Interamerican Bank A FSB, an FDIC-insured bank (Certificate #31823) with $268M in total assets and $227M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Miami, Florida, the bank maintains a Tier 1 capital ratio of 18.68% (Well-Capitalized) and a nonperforming loan ratio of 1.52%.
-BankHealthData assigns a composite Health Grade of B (76/100).
+BankHealthData assigns a composite Health Grade of B (76/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Interamerican Bank A FSB (FDIC cert 31823) is a community bank — $268M in total assets, $227M in deposits, serving the Miami, Florida area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.